dipy/dipy/doc/theory/dicom_orientation.rst

-In a way it's funny to call this the 'patient-based' coordinate system, because it's better understood by thinking of a doctor looking at the patient from the end of the scanner bed, with the doctor's right hand held in front of them, thumb to their left, defining a right-handed coordinate system.
+In a way it's funny to call this the 'patient-based' coordinate system, because it's better understood by thinking of a doctor looking at the patient from the foot of the scanner bed.
+Imagine the doctor's right hand held in front of her like spider-man about to shoot a web, with her palm towards the patient, defining a right-handed coordinate system.
+Her thumb points to her right (the patient's left), her index finger points down, and the middle finger points at the patient.

 .. _dicom-orientation: